Mircea-s-classes/ai-hardware-project-proposal-computecollective/docs/Project_Proposal.md

 # AI Hardware Project Proposal Template

 ## 1. Project Title
-Name of the Team
+Name of the Team: Compute Collective

-List of students in the team
+List of students in the team: Garrett Delaney, Evan Sage, Sansshita Baskaran

 Provide a clear and concise title for your project.